 My web pages are mostly annotated bookmarks to help offset my poor memory, with a few essays buried deep in the pages.
-This website uses the same technology it did in 1990, hand edited HTML.
+After 28 years, I am finally started the process of moving my content which is hand edited HTML into Wordpress.
 I am happy if others find these pages useful, but don't expect something pretty or elegant.
-I sometimes update my blog rather than putting content here and I sometimes tweet things I find interesting.
-One of these days I will actually do a full overhaul, move the content into some CMS and intergrate these sites together... but not today, or even next week.
+I have merged my blog into this site.
+I sometimes tweet things I find interesting.

 Interests: Doing good, building effective enterprises (organizational learning, leadership, etc), systems (architecting, complexity theory, game theory, emergence), learning & growth (psychology, education, science of the mind, epistemology), and matters of faith.
 I believe that the world is complex with far more inter-connections than most people realize... so small changes can often make a huge impact.
 I seem to spend a lot of time mobilizing or organizing people.
 I have run Perspectives a number of times.
 I have been involve in a number of programs to welcome international students, immigrants, and refugees.
 I donate my time and skills to organizations that perform humanitarian service or result in effective development (governmental, NGO, religious, or commercial).
 I think society can be best judged by how it treats those with the least power.

 Home: Jackie and I married after I lost my first wife to cancer.
 I have a trans son, and gained two daughters from my Jackie's earlier marriage.
 I strive to be a good parent We are blessed to live in the San Francisco Bay Area.